americanexpress/hyperledger-fabric-sdk-php/README.md

 ## Phase 1

 * For phase 1, we are providing client access for basic chaincode operations like query by chain code.
-* It’s under assumption that we have a running blockchain network, with a predefined channel and an installed chaincode.
+* It’s assumed that we have a running blockchain network, with a predefined channel and an installed chaincode.
-* A predefined script is provided to bring up the test network as per the test cases.
+* A [predefined script](test/fixture/sdkintegration/docker-compose.yaml) is provided to bring up the test network as per the test cases.

 ## Phase 2 (Upcoming)

 * In next release we are targeting to add more chaincode operations like create channel, invoke & install etc

 ## Latest builds of Fabric and Fabric-ca v1.1.0